 Check price on Amazon →

-If you want a device engineered only for the eyes, the Dr. Dennis Gross DRx SpectraLite EyeCare Pro is the one we would buy.
-According to the brand, it uses red LEDs (around 605nm) in a contoured shape that sits under and around the eye to target fine lines and firmness, with quick three-minute hands-free sessions.
+If you want a device engineered only for the eyes, the Dr. Dennis Gross DRx SpectraLite EyeCare Max Pro is the one we would buy.
+According to the brand, it packs 96 red LEDs across 4 wavelengths of red light in a contoured shape that sits under and around the eye to target fine lines and firmness, with quick three-minute hands-free sessions.
 Because it runs wired, there is no battery to remember to charge.
 It is a single-purpose device at a premium price — you are paying for the eye-specific fit rather than versatility — but if crow’s feet and under-eye texture are your main concern, its shape holds the LEDs closer to the target than a general face mask does.
+See our Dr. Dennis Gross decoder for the full lineup and how its warranty compares to Hooga and Mito.

 3. Solawave 4-in-1 Radiant Renewal Wand — Best Under-Eye Wand